-- Match the OLA candidate, to the extent possible, with a school close to her community (personal/professional). - Deliver annual training to review and reinforce Institute policies and guidelines, as well as teach basic tenets of effective facilitation (July/August). - Provide detailed facilitation guides for the monthly meetings that include agendas, activities, talking points, and desired outcomes. - Note: The training and curriculum is provided through Google Classroom. - Create regional groups of OLAs that gather virtually or in person to share experiences and best practices, as well as to encourage one another. - Send a monthly newsletter with updates, announcements, best practices, tips, and other information (September June). - Respond to OLA emails and phone calls in a timely manner to answer questions, provide support, or to schedule a time to connect. - Request OLA feedback at least annually to ensure the Institute is learning from, and improving, the OLA experience.
+- Match the OLA candidate, to the extent possible, with a school close to her community (personal and/or professional). - Deliver annual training to review and reinforce Institute policies and guidelines, as well as teach basic tenets of effective facilitation (July/August). - Provide detailed facilitation guides for the monthly meetings that include agendas, activities, talking points, and desired outcomes. - Note: The training and curriculum is provided through Google Classroom. - Send a monthly newsletter with updates, announcements, best practices, tips, and other information (September June). - Respond to OLA emails and phone calls in a timely manner to answer questions, provide support, or to schedule a time to connect. - Request OLA feedback at least annually to ensure the Institute is learning from, and improving, the OLA experience.